Computer Science

 3. Be able to use basic security constructs in the networking context.

-4. Understand the concepts of edge and cloud computing
+4. Understand the concepts of edge and cloud computing.

-5. Understand the concepts and challenges of Internet of Things
+5. Understand the concepts and challenges of Internet of Things.

-6. Learn concepts of distributed networking
+6. Learn concepts of distributed networking.

-7. Learn and evaluate future internet architectures
+7. Learn and evaluate future internet architectures.

 View Learning Outcomes

-C S 586.
+CSCI 5860.
 Algorithms in Systems Biology

 3 Credits (3)

 The course will introduce important algorithms and computational models used in systems biology to study molecular mechanisms for cellular dynamics, processes, and systems.
 Cellular processes, such as metabolism and signal transduction, are studied as systems and networks quantitatively from high throughput molecular measurements.
 The topics include molecular biological systems, network alignment, model simulation, network inference, model optimization, and hybrid models.
 Students will be able to construct models and analyze their properties in the context of molecular biological systems.
-Students are expected to have knowledge of algorithms and data structures equivalent to C S 372.
+Students are expected to have knowledge of algorithms and data structures equivalent to CSCI 3720.

 Learning Outcomes

-1. Create mathematical representation of biological systems
+1. Create mathematical representation of biological systems.

-2. Infer biological network topology from observed omics data set
+2. Infer biological network topology from observed omics data set.

-3. Simulate the behavior of a biological system using a mathematical model
+3. Simulate the behavior of a biological system using a mathematical model.

-4. Characterize behaviors of biological systems
+4. Characterize behaviors of biological systems.

-5. Estimate parameters in a biological system model
+5. Estimate parameters in a biological system model.

-6. Validate a model’s statistical relevance given observed data
+6. Validate a model’s statistical relevance given observed data.

 View Learning Outcomes

-C S 589.
+CSCI 5991.
 Special Research Problems

 1-6 Credits (1-6)